gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy grabbed Sindy,
 spun around,
-and shrieked as the biggest bot she had ever seen rumbled into the square, completely blocking the street.
+and shrieked as the biggest bot she had ever seen rumbled into the square.
 It was practically a slab of metal, with blocky legs as wide as the double doors of the mayor's house and arms like tree trunks.